hexsecs/launchpad/README.md

 # Launchpad Pro MK3 Web MIDI Prototype

 A single-page Web MIDI demo for the Novation Launchpad Pro MK3.
-It connects in Programmer Mode, lights pads, logs MIDI messages, and includes a few playful modes (Rainbow, Game of Life, Tic Tac Toe, Connect Four, and a 1‑player Connect Four).
+It connects in Programmer Mode, lights pads, logs MIDI messages, and includes a few playful modes (Rainbow Diagonal, Game of Life, Tic Tac Toe, Connect Four, and a 1‑player Connect Four with a simple AI).

 ## Features
 - Connect to MIDI input/output devices and log incoming/outgoing messages.